Mirsad Huseinovic

+Mirsad Huseinovic (born November 26, 1968) is a former professional soccer player who played as a midfielder.
+Born in Yugoslavia, he represented the United States at international level.

-Mirsad Huseinovic (born November 26, 1968) is a U.S. soccer player.
-He spent one season in the American Professional Soccer League and one game Major League Soccer.
-He also earned one cap with the U.S. national team.
+Huseinovic spent one season in the American Professional Soccer League and also played with the NY/NJ Metrostars in Major League Soccer.

+He earned one cap with the U.S. national team.